Illyum/l2t/README.md

   public DateTime DeliveryDate { get; set; }
 }
 ```
-With those in place, the IllyumL2T `LineParser` class allows to read the field values and store them an Order instance like this:
+With those in place, the IllyumL2T `LineParser` class allows to read the field values and store them into an Order instance like this:
 ```
 var line = "10248, 1.10, Address X, 10/10/2010";
 var lineParser = new LineParser<Order>();